kakaobrain/hotr/README.md

 ```

 ## 3. How to Train/Test HOTR
-For training, you can either run on a single GPU or multiple GPUs.
+For both training and testing, you can either run on a single GPU or multiple GPUs.
 ```bash
 # single-gpu training / testing
 $ make [vcoco/hico]_single_[train/test]